MEGAVARSHINI2004/Aicteinternship/README.md

 - **Megavarshini A** – Project Lead & Developer

 ## **Acknowledgments**
-Special thanks to **IBM Internship Program** for providing the opportunity to explore cybersecurity and steganography techniques.
+Special thanks to **Edunet foundation collab with IBM Internship Program** for providing the opportunity to explore cybersecurity and steganography techniques.